oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - An integer such as `"42"` (note that the property value is a string).

-- A string such as `"\\John\\"` (the double quotes are escaped as they would be in a JSON serialization; other serializations might represent the double quotes differently).
+- A string such as `"\"John\""` (the double quotes are escaped as they would be in a JSON serialization; other serializations might represent the double quotes differently).

 - A Boolean such as `"true"`.